 Theories of Career Development

-1. Ginsburg, Axelrad, and Herma (1950) propounded this theory in three different categories or stages
+1. Ginsburg, Axelrad, and Herma (1950) propounded this theory in three different categories or stagesi.
+STAGE ONE (FANTASY)

 At eleven (11yrs) most children believes that they can do everything without skill, education, training required or economy.